alessiagp/propre/README.md

     ----------------------------------------------------

 <br>
+<li> <b><code>TargetSlope</code></b>: This is an optional argument (<code>-t/--TargetSlope</code>) that specifies the desidered slope used to determine the best interval on the average H<sub>s</sub> - H<sub>k</sub> curve.
+By default, the value is set to -1. </li><br>
 <li> <b><code>DensityPoints</code></b>: This is an optional argument (<code>-d/--DensityPoints</code>) that specifies the number of points <i>D</i> that fall within each interval of variable length.
 By default, the value is set to 100.
 The density of points within each interval is used to compute the average values of H<sub>s</sub> (denoted as H̅<sub>s</sub>) and H<sub>k</sub> (denoted as  H̅<sub>k</sub>).
 Using this argument, you can easily change the default value to suit your needs. </li><br>

-<li> <b><code>SlopeRange</code></b>: This is an optional argument that determines how to find the best interval on the average curve with slope μ close to -1 for computing the optimal number of sites. the slope  μ = -1 is associated to the point of optimal tradeoff between parsimony of the representation (low resolution) and its informativeness (high relevance).
+<li> <b><code>SlopeRange</code></b>: This is an optional argument that determines how to find the best interval on the average curve with slope μ close to the target slope for computing the optimal number of sites.
 There are two ways to define this argument:
      <ul>
-     <li> <ins><i> Percentage Range </i></ins>: By default, the argument is set as a range close to -1 in terms of percentage.
-The default range spans from -1.10 to -0.90, which corresponds to a 10% range.
-Within this range, the rightmost value with a higher resolution is chosen.
-It is generally preferred to select a range with values close to -1: selecting a higher percentage range could result in values that are too far from -1 and therefore not optimal for finding the best interval on the average curve and, consequently, the optimal number of sites. </li>
+     <li> <ins><i> Percentage Range </i></ins>: By default, the argument is set as a range close to target slope in terms of percentage.
+The default range spans the 10% around the target slope.
+It is generally preferred to select a range with values close to target slope: selecting a higher percentage range could result in values that are too far from the target slope and therefore not optimal for finding the best interval on the average curve and, consequently, the optimal number of sites. </li>
-     <li> <ins><i> Closest Value </i></ins>: Alternatively, you can specify the argument as "closest" (<code>-s closest</code>) to identify the closest value of the slope to -1.
-This option allows you to find the specific point on the curve that has the slope μ closest to -1. </li>
+     <li> <ins><i> Closest Value </i></ins>: Alternatively, you can specify the argument as "closest" (<code>-s closest</code>) to identify the closest value of the slope to the target one.
+This option allows you to find the specific point on the curve that has the slope μ closest to the target slope. </li>
      </ul>
 </li>
 </ul>